-The Diagnostic Medical Sonography program-a new direction for South Hills School of Business & Technology-was added in 1996.
+The Diagnostic Medical Sonography program was added in 1996.
 Two additional sonography programs were added in 1998 for those students entering with advanced standing.

 The Philipsburg Learning Site was added in 1996 at the request of the Moshannon Valley Economic Development Partnership.
 The Philipsburg site provides training in the Office Assistant program and the first two to three terms of several two-year programs that must be completed at the State College or Altoona campuses.
 Philipsburg was granted approval to offer the complete ASB degree for the Administrative Professional program and the AST degree for the Computer Information Systems program in October 2008.